-I’ve suffered a lot of losses dealing with Lupus, but the greatest loss of all, was allowing Lupus and chemical depression to destroy my marriage.
+I’ve suffered a lot of losses dealing with this disease.
+But the greatest loss of all was allowing it and chemical depression to destroy my marriage.

 I hate this disloyal disease; I hate that I allowed this disease and my negligence to get mental treatment sooner to force me to make some poor decisions in life and as a result, destroy my family.

 My husband was literally my heartbeat and if I could turn back the hands of time, I would have swallowed my pride and sought help sooner.
 But instead, I cared about what others would think of me, if they knew that I was depressed.